 - a.
 Appeals

 - a.
 Reference and Revision

 - b.
 Inherent Power of Court

 - c.
-Transfer of Criminal Cases - d.
+Transfer of Criminal Cases

+- d.
 Plea Bargaining

+- e.
+Maintenance of wife, children and parents.

 UNIT-V:The Juvenile Justice (Care and Protection of Children) Act, 2015 and Probation of Offenders Act.